Article

 • Workflows give you the ability to automate common processes based on specific triggers.
 Ship an email to a regulator when an incident is triggered, get reminded to share an intermediate report when an incident reaches are certain status or get a gentle nudge to write your post-mortem when the incident is closed - all possible with Workflows!

-• Post-mortems can be created in 2-clicks, customised to include valuable information from the incident channel, and configured to match your required reporting formats.
+• Post-mortems can be created in 2-clicks, customized to include valuable information from the incident channel, and configured to match your required reporting formats.

 Conclusion